AizSave/AphoreaMod/README.md

 All code is created by Save, modifying and amplifying the original game files.
 Of course a large part of the code belongs to the original game.
 You are free to use this code for learning or Necesse-content purposes

 Most of the Sprites were created by Pooper.
-They are licensed under CC-BY-NC-SA
+They are licensed under CC BY-NC-SA 4.0

 If you want to create a mod whit Aphorea as depencendy and you have any doubt, contact me on Discord!
 My username is **aiz_save**